 As we step into adulthood, new experiences are gained.
 New neural connections are created, and previously learned skills that are repeated strengthen the synapse while others are eliminated.
 Synaptic pruning eliminates the weaker synapses that are no longer needed in the memory for recall while keeping the stronger connections reinforced or repeated.

-Similarly, in case of a brain injury, the neurons in the surrounding undamaged area of the brain compensate for the weakened functions of the damaged area.
+Similarly, in case of a compromised brain, the neurons in the surrounding areas compensate for the weakened functions of the compromised area.

 Examples of neuroplasticity